Starting a Community Garden in Batangas - The Philippines

 Helping whose in need

-When we visited Batangas, a province where we have our base, we saw many families in extreme poverty, Consequently, many children suffer from severe malnutrition and diseases, not only in Batangas but in The Philippines in general.
+When we visited Batangas, a province where we have our base in The Philippines, we saw many families in extreme poverty.
+Consequently, many children suffer from severe malnutrition and diseases, not only in Batangas but in The Philippines in general.

-We believe that developing a community garden is a way to improve community health, ensuring direct access to nutritious food, especially for the children living in the communities around our base.
+We believe that developing a community garden we can help improving community health, ensuring direct access to nutritious food, especially for the children living in the communities around our base.

 Our mission with this project is to break cultural chains that deprive human beings of basic human rights, such as good food.